 If you have large sums of cash in ordinary accounts paying very little interest, consider moving cash to other accounts earning a higher interest rate.
 An Individual Savings Account (ISA) is tax free so make sure that ISA allowances have been fully utilised for all the family, where applicable.

 The ISA maximum subscription limit is currently £20,000 and there is no longer a restriction on the amount that may be invested in a cash ISA.
 The overall investment limits on ISAs mean that a couple could save a substantial amount in tax-efficient savings accounts.
 Any adult under 40 will be able to open a new Lifetime ISA.
 Up to £4,000 can be saved each year (until 50) and savers will receive a 25% bonus from the government on this money.
 Broadly, money invested in this type of account can be saved until the investor is 60 and used as retirement income, or it can be withdrawn to help buy a first home.

-You can invest regular sums into National Savings banks and building societies.
-Those willing to accept the possibility of greater risk perhaps equalling greater reward might consider other types of accounts.
-Such as the stock market, stock market-linked investments or buy-to-let property.
+Regular sums can be invested in National Savings (some products offer a tax-free return, which is particularly attractive to 40% and 45% taxpayers), banks and building societies.
+Those willing to accept the possibility of greater risk perhaps equalling greater reward might consider the stock market, stock market-linked investments or buy-to-let property.

 Pay into pensions